Jaguar XF (X260)

-The Jaguar XF (X260) is an executive/mid-size luxury sports saloon manufactured and marketed by the Jaguar Cars brand of Jaguar Land Rover in sedan/saloon and station wagon/estate body styles.
+The Jaguar XF (X260) is an executive/mid-size luxury sports saloon manufactured and marketed under the Jaguar marque of Jaguar Land Rover from 2015 to 2024, in saloon and estate body styles.
 Following the first generation steel-bodied X250 XF introduced in 2007, the second-generation XF sedan/saloon debuted at the 2015 New York International Auto Show, noted for its aluminium bodywork.

-As of 2022, the XF has been downgraded to compete in the D-segment while retaining its E-segment exterior dimensions.
+In 2020, the XF received a facelift that mostly improved the XF's interior.
+As of 2022, the XF Sportbrake has been downgraded to compete in the D-segment while retaining its E-segment exterior dimensions.

+Production of the XF ceased in mid-2024.

 Overview

 The XF is an evolution of the original J-Blade design pioneered in the X250 XF, with a largely similar silhouette.
 Effort was made to build a uniform design language across Jaguar's saloon range.

 The X260 XF uses 83 percent all-new parts compared with the previous model.
 The car is 7 mm shorter than the predecessor.
 Bodywork uses aluminium as the primary component of the body structure and chassis; the XF's bodyside panel is a single aluminium pressing.

 The chassis featured a fully independent suspension, including multiple "modes" in the S model providing either maximum comfort, maximum performance, or a setting in between.
-The standard model in the USA featured a P250 247 HP Ingenium engine.
+The standard model in the US featured a P250 247 HP Ingenium engine.
 Optional power included the P300 296 HP turbo 4 and the P380 380 HP supercharged V6 for the performance-oriented S model.
 Diesel engines, while available in other markets, were not available to customers in North America.

-The Sportbrake was introduced for sale in the USA in 2018 where it was positioned as a competitor for other high performance "station wagons."
+The Sportbrake was introduced for sale in the US in 2018 where it was positioned as a competitor for other high performance estate cars.
 It was initially available only in S trim for North America, with the high performance F-Type 3.0L supercharged 380 HP engine and all wheel drive.
 The XF S in sportbrake trim was able to accelerate from 0-60 mph in 4.9 seconds.